eliezerb2/presence/README.md

    1. do not ask what technologies to use
    2. use latest technologies and packages
+   3. use python for components which need to access a DB
 3. build

    1. always use docker